-11.14 Checking the chain tension
+11.16 Checking the chain tension

-Danger of accidents Danger caused by incorrect chain tension.
+Danger of accidents Incorrect chain tension damages components and results in accidents.

-If the chain is too taut, the components of the secondary power transmission (chain, engine sprocket, rear sprocket, bearings in the transmission and in the rear wheel) will be under additional load.
-In addition to premature wear, this can cause the chain or the countershaft of the transmission to break in extreme cases.
-If the chain is too loose, however, it may fall off the engine sprocket or rear sprocket and block the rear wheel or damage the engine.
-Ensure that the chain tension is correct and adjust it if necessary.
+If the chain is tensioned too much, the chain, engine sprocket, rear sprocket, transmission and rear wheel bearings wear more quickly.
+Some components may break if overloaded.

+If the chain is too loose, the chain may fall off the engine sprocket or the rear sprocket.
+As a result, the rear wheel locks or the engine will be damaged.

-11 SERVICE WORK ON THE CHASSIS
+- Check the chain tension regularly. - Set the chain tension in accordance with the specification.

 - Lean the motorcycle on the side stand.

 - Shift gear to neutral.

-- Push the chain upward at a distance (B) from the chain sliding guard and determine the chain tension (A).
+- Push the chain upward at a distance B from the chain sliding guard and determine the chain tension A.